Perturbative Renormalization and Mixing of Quark and Glue Energy-Momentum Tensors on the Lattice

-We can simplify the procedure greatly by exploiting our freedom to choose $\mu \ne \nu$ in all calculations, and thus setting all $\delta_{\mu\nu}$ terms to zero.
+We can simplify the procedure greatly by exploiting our freedom to choose \bea \mu \ne \nu, \sigma=\tau\ne \mu, \eea in all calculations~\cite{Capitani:1994qn}, and thus setting all $\delta_{\mu\nu}$ terms to zero.
 This has the benefit of avoiding any mixing into lower dimensional operators which have the same symmetries under the hypercubic group $H(4)$ as our quark and gluon angular momentum operators.
-See~\cite{Capitani:1994qn} for a detailed discussion on this point.
+Note that with this condition, the renormalization we obtained in this work cannot be used for the operators $\mathcal{O}_{G,\ \mu\nu}$ with $\mu=\nu$, since they belong to the different irreducible representation of the hypercubic group~\cite{Caracciolo:1991cp}.
+But it is enough for the proton spin decomposition in Ref.~\cite{Deka:2013zha} since only the off-diagonal piece of $\mathcal{O}_{G,\ \mu\nu}$ were used.
+See~\cite{yang:2016lpt} for detailed discussion and updates on this point.